andy-sy-jung/Bridge/README.md

 - You will now see other postings of people and their services, interact with them by looking into their info
 - Creating a new posting for you and the services you offer.

+**Features Added in V2**

+- Added post creation validation
+- Added editing feature for posts (only for owner of posting)
+- Added deletion method for posts (only for owner of posting)
+- Made UI slightly prettier
+- Added filtering based on subject, and user or professional
+- Added page for viewing own postings

 **TO DO**

-- Add post creation validation
-- Limiting posts for each user
+- Limiting posts for each user?
-- Add editing feature for posts
-- Add deletion method for posts
-- Make UI pretty
+- Make UI way prettier
+- Add ability to upload pictures to posting?